micmejia/bible-dump/NKJV/Luke/Luke 23.md

 And when they had come to the place called Calvary, there they crucified Him, and the criminals, one on the right hand and the other on the left.

 ###### 34
-[^h]Then Jesus said, "Father, forgive them, for they do not know what they do."
+Then Jesus said, "Father, forgive them, for they do not know what they do."
 And they divided His garments and cast lots.

 ###### 35
 And the people stood looking on.
 But even the rulers with them sneered, saying, "He saved others; let Him save Himself if He is the Christ, the chosen of God."